Andrew Lund, Class of 2013

-Andrew Lund '13 is pursuing postgraduate study in
+Andrew is also in the process of completing postgraduate study in

 Classics at the University of Cincinnati.
 Andrew was a recipient of

 the 2013 Outstanding Honors Senior Project Award by the Frederik

 Promethean Myth and Mythopoeia for Adjudicated Students," was